Person-centered disability services for children, adults, and seniors.

 Shared Living/Host Homes

-MORA contracts with host homes to provide 245D oversight to ensure licensing compliance and billing for services.
-Host home providers are responsible for county licensure.
+MORA contracts with host homes to provide 245D oversight to ensure licensing compliance and billing.
+Host homes are responsible for county licensure.

 A Respite Program in Bloomington offers individuals who reside with their families or guardians a unique and refreshing few days away from home.
 The atmosphere for individuals is relaxing, safe and fun while allowing families or caregivers a break from their daily commitments.
 Licensed to support children and adults.